simonefagini/Fluo-for-Rhino/commands/README.md

 - ### count_cmd.py
   A simple command to count selected objects and return a summary of their types and quantities. <br>
+  Tested on Rhino v8 on Windows 11.

 - ### Fluo_cmd.py
   Just an excuse to initialize the Fluo-for-Rhino pack at every Rhino start-up.
 Must be idle with a [Visual Basic Rhino Script](https://github.com/simonefagini/Fluo-for-Rhino/blob/main/scripts/initializeFluo4Rhino.rvb). <br>

+- ### clickCounter.py
+  Sequential numbering by click.
+Fast manual enumeration for any workflow. <br>
+   Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

   #### List of object types:
    ```